Terreii/use-pouchdb/README.md

 [You can find a introduction to React here](https://reactjs.org/tutorial/tutorial.html).

-If you know what you're doing and just want to quick start, read on...
+If you know what you're doing and only want to quick start, read on...

 ### Installation